TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

-# Lab 1: Local Development Environment
+# Module 1: Local Development Environment

 Upon completion a local editor, development tools, and clone of this repository will be setup locally on your laptop.
 Also, you will have verified all web sites and developer accounts needed.